Requirements

 Select which connected camera to use, or enter a network camera URL for remote sources.

 Wait time between consecutive scans to prevent duplicates.
-Default: 4 seconds.
+Default: 3 seconds, with a 60-second sliding-window dedup for repeat cards.

 Make sure your webcam is plugged in and recognized by Windows.
 Try selecting a different camera source in the HitScan settings panel.
 If using a phone camera, ensure the virtual camera app is running.